 Following this, under the guise of Supreme Chancellor Palpatine, he creates a clone army with help from his apprentice Count Dooku and coordinated the events behind the Clone Wars in an attempt to weaken the Jedi before destroying them, and turn the now prodigal Jedi knight Anakin Skywalker to the dark side.
 Palpatine's plan succeeded, and after a ferocious duel with Mace Windu, he manages to kill the Jedi Master with Anakin's help and makes Skywalker his apprentice, renaming him Darth Vader.

 After this, he executes Order 66, a command that was implanted in the head of every clone that ordered them to execute the Jedi for treason to the Republic.
 As a result, most of the Jedi scattered across the galaxy were killed and Palpatine, framing the Jedi for attempting to assassinate him, turned the Republic into the first Galactic Empire with himself as the Emperor.
-However, Vader was severely injured in a battle with his former master Obi-Wan Kenobi, with several of his limbs being amputated.
+Soon after, Palpatine was confronted by Grand Master Yoda, and the two fought to a stalemate in the empty Senate Chamber, with Yoda escaping having failed his mission.
+However, Vader was severely injured in a concurrent battle with his former master Obi-Wan Kenobi, with several of his limbs being amputated.
 This prevented Vader from reaching his full potential and becoming the ultimate Sith Palpatine had foreseen.

 After creating the Empire, Palpatine located himself on the Imperial Capital of Coruscant.
 Upon realising that Luke Skywalker was the son of Anakin, and like his father, had immense potential in the force, he ordered Darth Vader to bring young Skywalker to him.
 Tracking Luke to Cloud City, Vader duels his son and tries to convince him to join him against Palpatine.
 However, this fails and Luke escapes, albeit with an amputated hand.
 Later on, Palpatine arrives at the 2nd Death Star to check on its progress.
 Luke willingly turns him over to Vader on Endor to protect his friends and attempt to turn Vader back to the light side, and is brought before Palpatine by the latter.
 Luke and Vader duel, and after becoming enraged, Luke manages to defeat his father, slicing one of his cybernetic hands off.
 However, when the emperor attempts to coerce Luke to kill his father and turn to the dark side, Luke refuses, and the Emperor tortures Luke with force lightning.